VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 // the radius that we will check for the final color result
     float radius = 0.5f;
 //for shrinking the radius for better results
+//the initial value would be rewritten after the first trace of photons
     float density = 1.0f;
 }
 </code></pre>